cjrh/cancelkulture/README.md

 ## Demo

-You know how in `asyncio` if you run something in a process pool executor using `run_executor()`, and then you try to cancel the task, BUT THE UNDERLYING PROCESS DOESN'T STOP?
+You know how in `asyncio` if you run something in a process pool executor using `run_executor()`, and then you try to cancel the task, but the underlying process doesn't actually stop?

 LET'S FIX THAT